MomsFriendlyDevCo/moody/README.md

 | `local.uri`              | String  | `'http://localhost:8000'` | Local server URI to connect to          |

-moomy.models
+moody.models
 ------------
 Object for all loadded models.
-These can be set with `moomy.set()`.
+These can be set with `moody.set()`.

-moomy.set(key, val)
+moody.set(key, val)
 -------------------
 Set a single setting by key or merge config.
-If an object is passed the entire object is merged with the `moomy.settings` object.
+If an object is passed the entire object is merged with the `moody.settings` object.

-moomy.connect(options)
+moody.connect(options)
 ----------------------
 Connect to AWS or spawn a Dynalite instance.
 Returns a promise.

-moomy.disconnect()
+moody.disconnect()
 ------------------
 Disconnect from AWS or close a Dynalite instance.
 Returns a promise.

-moomy.schema(id, schema, options)
+moody.schema(id, schema, options)
 ---------------------------------
 Declare a model schema.
-All models are automatically available via `moomy.models`.
+All models are automatically available via `moody.models`.

 Each schema entry has the following properties: